spayder/ritmo-charges/README.md

 The application is listening on port ``8085`` so the app full url is: ``localhost:8085``

-The only endpoint is ``/products`` url, and we can paginate and apply some filters like:
-``/products?category=boots&priceLessThan=100&page=2`` although by default there is 5 items per page

 To run the tests, just execute:
 ``docker-compose run --rm php ./vendor/bin/phpunit``